2026 IOLTA Grant Cycle is Open

 A: The Tennessee Supreme Court established the IOLTA (Interest On Lawyers’ Trust Accounts) program in 1984, enabling the interest earned on trust accounts to make grants to law-related Tennessee organizations that provide legal services to the poor, improve the administration of justice, and support scholarships at state-supported law schools.
 This critical program is a key component of access to justice.

-Q: What is included in the appliction?
+Q: What is included in the application?

 A: The application is fully online.
 The application includes the following components:

-• Completed Application: The application will include questions related to the proposed project.
+- Completed Application: The application will include questions related to the proposed project.
 Questions include detailed description of the proposed project, including its objectives, activities, timeline, and expected outcomes.
 Clearly indicate which funding category your project aligns with.

-• Supporting Documents: Upload all required supporting documents, including:
+- Supporting Documents: Upload all required supporting documents, including:

 Please fully answer all questions including narrative questions.
 Answer each question as if the reader is unfamiliar with your organization and avoid referring to answers from other questions.
 If a question doesn't apply, write "N/A."

-Q: How should I submit my application?
+Q: How do I submit my application?

 Q: Will my application progress be saved if I leave the page before submitting?

-How will my application be evaluated?
+Q: How will my application be evaluated?
 Are there specific factors the Grant Review Committee will consider when evaluating my application?

-• Project Feasibility.
-Is the project plan clear, realistic, and achievable, taking into consideration the organization's track record of success in the relevant field.
+- Your organization's track record of success in the relevant field.

-• Adherence to Grant Process.
-Adherence to the application format, submission guidelines, and responsiveness to follow-up questions from the Grant Review Committee.
+Your adherence to the application format, submission guidelines, and responsiveness to follow-up questions from the Grant Review Committee.

 Q: Is there a deadline for submitting the grant application?